blaze-smt/blaze-smt/README.md

 - 👋 Hi, I’m @blaze-smt
 - 🌐 I'm going to school for Web Design
-- 🟢 I want to use GitHub to post my personal projects
+- 🟢 This GitHub account is place for me to push my projects